2bndy5/CirquePinnacle/README.rst

   .. [i] stands for the hardwired interface protocol (3 = I2C, 4 = SPI).
 Notice, if there is a
     resistor populated at the R1 (470K ohm) junction (located just above the Pinnacle ASIC), it is configured for SPI, otherwise it is configured for I2C.
-  .. [cc] stands for Custom Configuration (if a 470K ohm resistor is populated at junction R4).
+  .. [cc] stands for Custom Configuration which describes if a 470K ohm resistor is populated at
-    "30" (with a resistor at R4) means that the hardware is configured to disable certain features despite what this library does.
-"00" (no resistor at R4) means that the hardware is configured to allow certain features to manipulated by this library.
+    junction R4.
+"30" (resistor at R4 exists) means that the hardware is configured to disable certain features despite what this library does.
+"00" (no resistor at R4) means that the hardware is configured to allow certain features to be manipulated by this library.
 These features include "secondary tap" (thought of as "right mouse button" in relative data mode), Intellimouse scrolling (Microsoft patented scroll wheel behavior -- a throw back to when scroll wheels were first introduced), and 180 degree orientation (your application can invert